Book Now

 The entire trekking experience lasts between 2 to 6 hours, depending on the speed of the group and the location of the gorillas.

-Cost of Gorilla Permits
+Cost of Rushaga Gorilla Permits

 • USD 800 for foreign non-residents